-4.4.1 Marine Environment
+4.4.1 Coastal and Marine Environment

-Some of the road proposed for improvements runs parallel to the coastline and at its closest is approximately 100m from the beach.
-Along the majority of the road, it is separated from the beach by buildings, except for two approximately 350m long sections where there is a 100m wide vegetated buffer zone between the road and the shorelines.
+Some of the road proposed for improvements runs parallel to the coastline and at its closest is approximately 100m from the coast.
+Along the majority of the road, it is separated from the beach by buildings, except for two approximately 350m long sections where there is a 100m wide vegetated buffer zone between the road and the shorelines these are areas which steeply falls to the coast.
 The marine habitat in the immediate vicinity is shallow and used as an access point for small local fishing skiffs.
 The marine environment in this area is comprised of reef flats and shallow reef complexes.

 A rapid marine assessment exercise conducted by The Nature Conservancy (TNC) conducted a comprehensive baseline survey of coral reefs in the Solomon Island and concluded that overall health was good.
-It has been highlighted that some of the SI most beautiful and largest coral reefs occur in the Western Province, specifically the Gizo - Vonavona - Rovina lagoon system on New Georgia Island which is just to the south of Noro (Figure 10) and outside the project site.
+It has been highlighted that some of the SI most beautiful and largest coral reefs occur in the Western Province, specifically the Gizo - Vonavona - Rovina lagoon system on New Georgia Island which is just to the south of Noro (Error!
+Reference source not found.) and outside the project site.